-4. As allowed by Hazards Policy C-EH-5 (Standards for Shoreline Development).
+4. As allowed by C-EH-x.

 In all cases, the height limits specified in this policy are maximums and not entitlements.
 Heights may be limited to less than the maximum allowed if necessary to achieve consistency with LCP policies, including in relation to the protection of public views and community character.